 For making this ribbon rose you need to cut 1 inch wide (or more) ribbon to two sizes – 2.5 inch long and 3.5 inch long – 6 numbers each

-They are folded as shown in the picture and sitched at the base
+They are folded as shown in the picture and stiched at the base.

-Curve and fold one of the small piece into a tight bud.
+Curve and fold one of the small pieces into a tight bud.
 Tightly tie thread at the base.

 Tie other small pieces of ribbons around the bud.
-The flat side of the ribbon pieces ( back side of the folds) are facing up.
+The flat side of the ribbon pieces ( back side of the folds) will be facing up.

 Cut ribbon pieces of about 2.5 inches & 3.5 inches long 6 or more pieces each.

-Make a bud by folding one of small pieces of ribbon (2.5 inch long) as follows
+Make a bud by folding one of the small pieces of ribbon (2.5 inch long) as follows.

 Then fold to the inside and curl it to form a bud like the picture below.
 Tie around the base with a thread and keep aside.